bhaisahab-rdx/chickfarmss/vercel_error_fix_guide.md

    ```

    This configuration:
-   - Specifies Vite as the framework
+   - Explicitly tells Vercel to use the vercel-build.sh file for building
-   - Defines build and output settings
+   - Uses the "@vercel/static-build" builder which is appropriate for custom build scripts
-   - Sets up API route handling
+   - Sets up API route handling with proper routing
    - Ensures production environment

 2. **Create Build Scripts**